The Windmill (restaurant)

 The Windmill (stylized as WindMill) is a chain of restaurants located mostly near the Jersey Shore known for its hot dogs and other fast food.
 The original location, a windmill-shaped building in Long Branch, New Jersey, was built and opened in 1963.
 Leo and Ed Levine bought the restaurant in 1976, and opened a second location in Belmar, New Jersey, three years later.
 George James in The New York Times writes, "Aside from Sabrett, the family-owned hot dog manufacturer based in New Jersey that makes the Windmill hot dog, the Levines, probably constitute the largest wiener dynasty in the state."
-The Windmill's hotdog style is a Jersey Shore flat-grilled dog.
+The Windmill's hot dog style is a Jersey Shore flat-grilled dog.

 The Windmill's Long Branch location is known for its fierce competition with nearby Max's Famous Hotdogs.